• Skip to primary navigation

 • 1 tablespoon fresh ground black pepper

-• 2 cups chopped fresh sage chopped
+• 2 cups fresh sage chopped

 • 4 Bay Leaves